-OUR SHARERS ARE GOING TO ROCK THE STAGE!
+OUR SHARERS ROCKED THE STAGE!

 HONG KONG SCIENCE & TECHNOLOGY PARKS CORPORATION

 Albert Wong joined Hong Kong Science and Technology Parks Corporation (HKSTP) on February 1, 2016 as the Chief Corporate Development Officer.
 He was appointed the CEO on August 1, 2016.

 Albert holds an Engineering Degree from the University of Hong Kong, and an MBA from the Chinese University of Hong Kong.
 Albert has over thirty years of commercial experience with various multinationals, including Schlumberger, Caterpillar, Emerson Electric and General Electric.
 Before joining the HKSTP, Albert was the CEO of ATAL Engineering in Hong Kong.
 Prior to that, Albert spent fifteen years with GE in the US headquarters, Asia-Pacific and China, in which he was responsible for M&A, Business Development, Product Management, and Business Operations.
 Albert’s last positions at GE were China CEO of GE Oil & Gas; Asia CEO of GE Industrial Solutions.

 Albert is committed to building an ecosystem in Hong Kong to drive development in Technology, Innovation and Entrepreneurship.
 He firmly believes that the future of Hong Kong rides on the success of this ecosystem.

 THE LOCAL DISRUPTORS